er-arcadio/technical_skills_curriculum/Graph/README.md

         []
     ]
     # For example: Node-O can get to Node-3
+    # Also: Node-1 can get to Node-0 and Node-4
+    # NOTE: there are no weights yet!
     ```
-    - What nodes can node-2 get to?
+    - What nodes can Node-4 get to?
     - Sketch out the graph on a paper or on an online draw tool
     - What's one way to get from 2 to 5?
 (There's 3!)